CapSap/paddy-mern-5/README.md

 This app is designed to replace several google sheets which are used to coordinate tasks and data flow between a central ecommerce location and 7 shop front locations.

 ## Tech
-MERN stack and Typescript
+MERN stack (MongoDB, Express, React, Node) with Typescript

 I wanted to use IBM's carbon UI kit but at the time, they did not support react 18.
-Instead I'll use tailwind
+Instead I'll use tailwind to style the frontend

 ## How to run
 You'll need to have your ip address added to the database whitelist if you want to interact with it.
 Otherwise, there is a dummydata file that could be used.

 1. clone the repo
-2. cd frontend && npm i
+2. ```cd frontend && npm i```
-3. cd backend && npm i
+3. ```cd backend && npm i```

 then either in the frontend folder or backend folder run (this will concurrently run the server and frontend)

-4. npm run dev
+4. ```npm run dev```

 ## Challeneges
-TODO (Burnout, UI design and cors)
+Burnout- this is attempt number 5 of this project.
+An ongoing challenge for me is to not get overwhelmed, and keep focused on small incremental improvements.

+UI Design- The previous system used a table/spreadsheet and I did not want to directly replicate that expereience as in some occasions, some fields will have more text than others.
+I thought a card design would be better able to handle different sized blocks of text.

+Cors- todo